-In the hospital National Trauma Center in the Nepalese capital, nearly 60 injured are being treated at the moment.
+In the hospital National Trauma Center in the Nepalese capital, about 60 injured were being treated after Monday's clashes.

 For many of them, the condition is serious.
 They appear to have been shot in the head and chest, says doctor Badri Risal to AP.